beyarkay/masters-thesis/src/02_background.md

 very high performance by ignoring the minority classes and only focusing on predicting the majority class correctly.

-For these reasons, the unqualified terms precision, recall, and
-$F_1$-score will be taken to mean the unweighted mean over the per-class precisions, recalls, and $F_1$-scores.
+For these reasons, the terms "precision", "recall", and "$F_1$-score" will always be the unweighted arithmetic mean over the per-class precisions, recalls, and $F_1$-scores respectively.

 It is important to note that one cannot calculate the unweighted $F_1$-score using the unweighted precision and recall due to the non-linear relationship